For an Immersive Local Experience Try a Rome Food Tour

 A platter of Italian meat – I could eat this morning, noon, and night.

-We moved on to Volpetti, an old specialty food shop; the oldest gourmet food market around.
-Salami hung from the ceiling and cheese was stacked in the windows.
+We moved on to Volpetti, an old specialty food shop, the oldest gourmet food market around.
+Salami hung from the ceiling, and cheese was stacked in the windows.
 We stood outside as Kenny brought us a platter of fresh meats and cheeses.
-This is where Bethany started her love of prosciutto; something I think she had probably turned her nose up to before, but now here at Volpetti, cured Italian meat takes on a different taste.
+This is where Bethany started her love of prosciutto, something I think she had probably turned her nose up to before, but now, here at Volpetti, cured Italian meat takes on a different taste.

 We stopped in next door at Barberini a pastry shop established in 1945.
 This is where we learned more about the art and importance of eating standing up.
-This typical Italian bar/bakery was filled with locals standing having their espresso and cornets.
+This typical Italian bar/bakery was filled with locals standing and having their espresso and cornets.
 Eating quickly in Italy meant that you stand, converse with those around you and don’t waste time.
 In true Italian form, we had our little tiramisu treats and kept going.

 Get Local with a Rome Food Tour